 Why does the same experience have different effects on brain and behavior depending on how old the animal is?

 Learned behavior requires established yet flexible neural circuitry, receptivity to acute experience, and mechanisms to stably encode those experiences so they can influence future action.
-We investigate how the interplay between genes and experience alter the developmental organization of a neural circuit required for one complex learned behavior, birdsong.
-Specifically, we aim to identify the neural mechanisms that promote and limit a young bird's ability to learn song during the natural sensitive period for song acquisition.
+We investigate how the interplay between genes and experience alter the developmental organization of a neural circuit required for a complex learned behavior, birdsong.
+Specifically, we aim to identify the neural mechanisms that promote and limit a young bird's ability to learn song during the natural critical period for song acquisition.

 We use a combination of molecular biology and genomic techniques, in vivo molecular manipulations, and behavioral assays to draw interconnections between neurogenomic activation and behavior.
-The zebra finch is a powerful model for these studies because the majority of their brain development occurs after hatching, birds grow up in a complex social environment, they can memorize "tutor" song during only one period in development, there are major sex differnces in brain and behavior, the neural circuitry required for developmental song learning is known, the genome is sequenced, and the molecular and genomic tools available to probe neural function are constantly advancing.
+The zebra finch is a powerful model for these studies because the majority of their brain development occurs after hatching, birds grow up in a complex social environment, they can memorize "tutor" song during only one period in development, there are major sex differences in brain and behavior, the neural circuitry required for developmental song learning is known, the genome is sequenced, and the molecular and genomic tools available to probe neural function are constantly advancing.